Last Updated: 17 May 2021

 ChMS means YGG’s Church Management Software

-Customer means any organization or individual who establishes an account with YGG or uses a Service but does not include individuals.
+Customer means any organization or individual who establishes an account with YGG or uses a Service but does not include Donors.

 Data Controller has meaning given to it in the GDPR.